Essenceia/essenceia.github.io/content/hft/moldudp64.md

 had been received we could add a muliplexer at the output of the ITCH message to have a signle itch message interface connected to the trading algorithme.

+{{< figure
+    src="mold_v2.svg"
+    alt=""
+    caption="Backpressure when 2 messages arrive withing the same payload.
+Purged spread over multiple cycles"
+    >}}

-This idea was ultimatly scrapped as :
+This implementation was untimatly scrapped as :

-- muxes would have added logic depth on this critical data feed path
+- demux inside the `moldudp64` module and muxes between the `itch` and `trading alogithm` module would have added avoidable logic depth on this critical data feed path

 - the logic duplicated would have increased wire delay due to it's increased size